miniBill/witch-awakening/DLCs/TheLibrary/Magic.md

 ### Rank 5
 At rank 5 your illusions can fool magical senses as well, can be a kilometer across, and can affect up to 100 people, as well as any number of people within the area of the illusion.
 Your illusions will no longer break no matter how distracted you get, and will only be dispelled when you yourself dismissed them, or when the next full moon rises.
 For a moderate amount of mana you can now __Bind__ an illusion to someone, causing it to follow them, and requiring no focus from you.

+## Magic: Resonance
+- Class: Academic
+- Elements: Water, Fire, Mind

+"Resonance is a school of magic I'm somewhat conflicted on, on the one hand students will often use it to make some of the most distracting and irritating noises imaginable, but on the other hand the ability to suppress sound is very handy for a librarian".

+Resonance is the magic school of revolving around the generation and suppression of sound and vibration.
+Resonance allows you to move in complete silence, to distract and disorient with sound.
+At the higher ranks, you will be able to fracture, deafen, or fire off shockwaves.

+Note: Resonance is notably different from illusions in that while illusions can make you \\*think\\* you hear something, resonance would actually generate a real sound.
+A microphone would pick up sounds made by resonance, it would not pick up sound from illusion magic.

+### Rank 1
+At rank 1 you can generate or suppress sounds in a small area, loud enough to irritate someone, or muffle an anomalous car-engine sound you're trying to ignore.
+Your sense of hearing becomes slightly sharper.

+### Rank 2
+At rank 2 you can generate enough sound to make someone uncomfortable, or suppress sounds in a wider area.
+You could prevent eavesdropping by setting up an area of sound suppression, or by making to much noise to hear over.

+### Rank 3
+At rank 3 you can generate enough sound to cause serious pain or break glass, or mute all but the loudest sounds.
+Move in near-complete silence, or stun and disorient someone with noise.
+Your sense of hearing is now at peak human performance.

+### Rank 4
+At rank 4 you can generate enough sound to cause physical harm, generate harmonic vibrations that can crack or weaken large structures.
+You can now limit the distance your sonic magic travels or the direction it travels in.
+You could wound someone with sound without the person beside them hearing a peep.

+### Rank 5
+At rank 5 you gain an innate sense for the resonant frequency of inanimate objects, and become capable of generating enough sound to cripple or kill an average person.
+You could at this point easily damage or bring down large structures.
+Your sense of hearing is now both supernaturally good, and supernaturally resistant to loud noises.